Enforcing Minimum TLS Versions on Azure Application Gateway for Security and Compliance

 Binadox KPIs to Track:

-- Percentage of API Gateway custom domains compliant with the TLS 1.2 policy.
+• Percentage of Application Gateways compliant with the minimum TLS 1.2 standard.

-- Mean Time to Remediate (MTTR) for any newly discovered non-compliant endpoints.
+• Mean Time to Remediate (MTTR) for any new non-compliant configurations discovered.

 Binadox Common Pitfalls: